Balogun and Nigeria avenge shock CAR loss

 Leon Balogun atoned for his role in Nigeria's shock World Cup qualifying home loss to Central African Republic three days ago by opening the scoring as the Super Eagles beat CAR 2-0 on Sunday.

-Victor Osimhen netted the second a minute after the break in Douala, as the Cameroonian city staged the game owing to stadiums having been deemed unfit to host in CAR by African body Caf.
+Victor Osimhen netted the second in first-half stoppage time in Douala, as the Cameroonian city staged the game owing to stadiums having been deemed unfit to host in CAR by African body Caf.

 Balogun was criticised for his role, along with fellow centre-back William Troost Ekong, in allowing CAR to score their late winner in Lagos on Thursday.